MicrosoftDocs/azure-management-docs/articles/azure-portal/capture-browser-trace.md

    :::image type="content" source="media/capture-browser-trace/edge-browser-trace-results.png" alt-text="Screenshot showing session output in Edge.":::

-1. After you have reproduced the unexpected portal behavior, select **Stop recording network log**, then select **Export HAR** and save the file.
+1. After you have reproduced the unexpected portal behavior, select **Stop recording network log** again, then select **Export HAR (sanitized)...** and save the file.
+If you don't see the **Export HAR** icon, expand the width of your Edge developer tools window.

    :::image type="content" source="media/capture-browser-trace/edge-network-export-har.png" alt-text="Screenshot showing how to Export HAR on the Network tab in Edge.":::